Echo (Dollhouse episode): Plot summary

 Ballard's conflict is further intensified when he attempts to shake out a lead from a Russian mobster named Lubov who is apparently involved with a family that specializes in sex trafficking between America and Europe.
 Lubov sends him on a wild goose chase, only for it be revealed later in the episode that Lubov is in fact an Active named Victor who DeWitt and her head of security, Lawrence Dominic, sent to Ballard to throw him off the Dollhouse's tail.

 Topher and DeWitt become increasingly nervous as they see Echo in particular appear to be evolving in her "blank slate" state in between wipes—showing increasing capacity for memory, friendship, and an ability to ask questions and display curiosity.
 She and her fellow Actives Victor and Sierra eat lunch together daily as well as have conversations outside of appropriate boundaries.
 When Ballard receives a photograph of Echo before she arrived at the Dollhouse with the cryptic label "Caroline -- keep looking" scrawled on the back, DeWitt decides that something must be done.

-Ballard follows a lead given to him by Lubov to look in an abandoned building, where he meets Echo, who introduces herself as Shauna Vicars, a girl whose sister has been rumored to be caught up by the Dollhouse.
+Ballard follows a lead given to him by Lubov to look in an abandoned building, where he meets Echo, who introduces herself as Shauna Vickers, a girl whose sister has been rumored to be caught up by the Dollhouse.
 She tells Ballard a story about how the police and the FBI have quit searching for her and refuse to follow any Dollhouse-related leads.
 Ballard takes her to his apartment and interviews her further.

 He then draws his gun on her and says that she is "exactly what he needed to hear at exactly the right time" which he posits as being completely unbelievable.
 In response, Echo disarms him and aims the gun directly at him.
 Ballard, following instinct, asks her "Are you Caroline?"
 A flicker of stunned emotion goes across Echo's face before she pulls the trigger.

 When Ballard is revealed to be alive and in the hospital, Echo, still imprinted as a mercenary, breaks away from her handler to finish the job, but at the hospital she sees the girl that she had helped in a previous imprint earlier in the episode, which causes another flash of confused feeling that allows Boyd to catch up to her and take her back to the Dollhouse when DeWitt commands him to stop her.

 At the end of the episode, DeWitt comments that something happened in the apartment that neither she nor Langton knows about, saying that while Echo knew exactly where to shoot to kill her target, she also knew exactly where not to shoot.
 She informs Langton to keep an eye on her, leaving Ballard now more determined than ever to find the Dollhouse and find Echo/Caroline.
 At the end of the episode, when all of the Actives are led to their sleeping chambers, when the protective glass closes over Echo, leaving her in private, she whispers "Caroline."